efimsamoylov/e2e-pipeline-pds2026/README.md

 2. Extract it to `e2e_pipline/`.
 3. Run the pipeline.

+### Disclaimer
+Please be aware that folders `Approach 6` , `Approach 6_updated` and `Approach 7` may not work since they are kind of legacy code.
+Some paths maybe hardcoded and broken.
+All you need to see the final results of our work are in `e2e_pipeline` and `Baseline`.

 # **Baseline**

 This script implements a strict, rule-based baseline algorithm for classifying job titles.
 It serves as a benchmark (lower bound) to evaluate the performance of more complex models.